rekha-balan/azure-docs-test2-pr.nl-NL/articles/iot-hub/iot-hub-device-sdk-c-intro.md

 myWeather->WindSpeed = avgWindSpeed + (rand() % 4 + 2);
 ```

 The model you defined earlier enables you to set the values by setting members of a **struct**.
-Next, serialize the message you want to send and it:
+Next, serialize the message you want to send:

 ```c
 unsigned char* destination;